momo4826/momo4826.github.io/_posts/deep learning/website/2022-11-27-getting-started-with-github-sphinx-readthedocs.md

 title: Getting Started with Github, Sphinx and ReadtheDocs
 date: 2022-11-27
 categories: [website]
-tags: [personal website, github, sphinx, readthedocs]
+tags: [sphinx, personal website, github, readthedocs]
 excerpt: How to build a personal documentation project with Sphinx, Github and ReadtheDocs.
 ---